klcollab/PEP-workflows/README.md

-# QA-workflows
+# PEP-workflows
-A repository for Qualitative Analysis workflows
+A repository of Quantatative & Qualitative Analysis workflows for the PEP project